Breast Reduction Surgery

 What about the scars?

 Many women are concerned about scarring on their breasts.
 Unfortunately, there is no way to prevent a scar once an incision is created.
 Every effort is made to minimize the length of scars while leaving behind expertly repaired incisions that typically heal very nicely.
-It will take up to one year for the scars to fade and mature.
-Additionally, silicone gel products such as Biocorneum are available for purchase to help optimize the final scar appearance.
+The scars will improve significantly in the year after surgery, and your breast reduction surgeon, Dr. Steele, will provide you with scar care instructions for an optimal outcome.
 Most women feel that the improved shape and position of the breast is worth the scars left behind.
 Click here to see examples of scars after a breast reduction.

 How long will my results last?